GENERAL INFORMATION - (PDF version)

 Q: What are the best parts of your program?

 A: The best parts of our program are our colleagues (both med-peds and categorical), and our phenomenal faculty mentors and teachers.
 They are some of the most supportive, brilliant, fun, and kind physicians in the country.
-We also feel lucky to have access to all of the resources afforded by the large CHOP and Penn categorical programs, while still being able to maintain a close-knit bond that the smaller med-peds program provides.
+We also feel lucky to have access to all of the resources afforded by the large CHOP and UPenn categorical programs, while still being able to maintain a close-knit bond that the smaller med-peds program provides.